Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The SO effects have been known at the leading level since the seminal works of Barker \& O'Connell~\cite{BOC75, BOC79} and Kidder et~al.~\cite{KWW93, K95}.
+The SO effects have been known at the leading level since the seminal works of \cite{Papa51spin, CPapa51, Tulc1, Tulc2, BOC75, BOC79, KWW93, K95}.
 With our post-Newtonian counting such leading level corresponds to the 1.5PN order.
-The SO terms have been computed to the next-to-leading level which corresponds to 2.5PN order in Refs.~\cite{TOO01, FBB06, DJSspin, Le10so, Po10, HaS11} for the equations of motion or dynamics, and in Refs.~\cite{BBF06, BBF11} for the gravitational radiation field.
-Note that Refs.~\cite{TOO01, FBB06, DJSspin, HaS11} employ traditional post-Newtonian methods (both harmonic-coordinates and Hamiltonian), but that Refs.~\cite{Le10so, Po10} are based on the effective field theory (EFT) approach.
-The next-to-next-to-leading SO level corresponding to 3.5PN order has been obtained in Refs.~\cite{HaS11so, HaSS13} using the Hamiltonian method for the equations of motion, and in Refs.~\cite{MBFB13, BMFB13} using the harmonic-coordinates method.
-Here we shall focus on the harmonic-coordinates approach~\cite{MBFB13, BMFB13, BMB13, MBBB13} which is in fact best formulated using a Lagrangian, see Section~\ref{sec:lagspins}.
-With this approach the next-to-next-to-leading SO level was derived not only for the equations of motion including precession, but also for the radiation field (energy flux and orbital phasing)~\cite{BMB13, MBBB13}.
-An analytic solution for the SO precession effects will be presented in Section~\ref{sec:eomspins}.
-Note that concerning the radiation field the highest known SO level actually contains specific tail-induced contributions at 3PN~\cite{BBF11} and 4PN~\cite{MBBB13} orders, see Section~\ref{sec:fluxSO}.
+The SO terms have been computed to the next-to-leading level which corresponds to 2.5PN order by \cite{TOO01, FBB06, DJSspin, Le10so, Po10, HaS11} for the equations of motion or dynamics, and by \cite{BBF06, BBF11} for the gravitational radiation field.
+Note that \cite{TOO01, FBB06, DJSspin, HaS11} employ traditional post-Newtonian methods (both harmonic-coordinates and Hamiltonian), but that \cite{Le10so, Po10} are based on the effective field theory (EFT) approach.
+The next-to-next-to-leading SO level corresponding to 3.5PN order has been obtained by \cite{HaS11so, HaSS13} using the Hamiltonian method for the equations of motion, by \cite{LS15b} using the EFT, and by \cite{MBFB13, BMFB13} using the harmonic-coordinates method.
+Here we shall focus on the harmonic-coordinates approach \citep{MBFB13, BMFB13, BMB13, MBBB13} which is in fact well formulated using a Lagrangian, see Sect.~\ref{sec:lagspins}.
+With this approach the next-to-next-to-leading SO level was derived not only for the equations of motion including precession, but also for the radiation field (energy flux and orbital phasing) by \cite{BMB13, MBBB13}.
+An analytic solution for the SO precession effects will be presented in Sect.~\ref{sec:eomspins}.
+Concerning the radiation field the highest known SO level actually contains specific tail-induced contributions at 3PN and 4PN orders \citep{BBF11, MBBB13, CPY22}.
+To next-to-next-to-next-to-leading order the SO terms in the equations of motion have been derived by \cite{Antonelli2020a, Kim2023a, Mandal2023a}.